Odakyu 60000 series MSE: Interior

 Accommodation is monoclass, with seating arranged 2+2 at a seat pitch of 983 mm.
 All passenger saloons are designated no-smoking. cars 2, 5, and 8 are equipped with toilets.
 Refreshment counters are provided in cars 3 and 9.

 History

 Two six-car sets and one four-car set were ordered in September 2006, with the first six-car set delivered from Nippon Sharyo in October 2007.
 The trains entered service on 15 March 2008.

 In 2009, the 60000 series MSE was awarded the Blue Ribbon Award, presented annually in Japan by the Japan Railfan Club for railway vehicles voted as being the most outstanding design of the year.

 A third six-car set was delivered in October 2009.

-From the start of the revised timetable on 17 March 2012, 60000 series six-car sets were introduced on Asagiri services between Shinjuku and Gotemba, replacing the Odakyu 20000 series RSE and JR Central 371 series EMUs currently used.
+From the start of the revised timetable on 17 March 2012, 60000 series six-car sets were introduced on Asagiri services between Shinjuku and Gotemba, replacing the Odakyu 20000 series RSE and JR Central 371 series EMUs previously used.

 A fifth six-car set (60255) was delivered from Nippon Sharyo in late October 2015, followed by a third four-car set (60053) in November 2015.